mcdeoliveira/pyctrl/doc/tutorial.rst

-where you can see that the motor has some difficulties overcoming `stiction <https://en.wikipedia.org/wiki/Stiction>`_, that is the static friction force that dominates when the velocities become small: it takes a bit longer to start around 1 second and gets *stuck* again around 4 s when the velocity comes to zero.
+where you can see that the motor has some difficulties overcoming `stiction <https://en.wikipedia.org/wiki/Stiction>`_, that is the static friction force that dominates when the velocities become small: it takes a bit longer to start around 1 s and it gets *stuck* again around 3.7 s when the velocity becomes zero.
 Note also the more pronounced noise which is amplified by the differentiator and then attenuated by the low-pass filter.